-- 3 Replace the crankcase oil.
-See " Engine lubrication ". - 4 Tighten all nuts and bolts. - 5 Check and adjust tappet play, if necessary.
-See " Tappet Adjustment ".

-6 - Check and if necessary top up oil level in crankcase.
-Correct level is in betwen the minimum and maximum marks on the dipstick.
+- 3 Replace the cranckase oil.
+See Engine lubrication -. - 4 Tighten all nuts and botls. - 5 Check and adjust tappet play, if necessary.
+See " Tappet Adjustment ". - 6 Check and if necessary top up oil level in crankcase.
+Correct level is in between the minimum and maximum marks on the dipstick.
 See " Engine lubrication ".